sewerus/simplex/README.md

 Implementation and visualization of the Nelder-Mead algorithm - non-gradient methods of minimizing functions of many variables without constraints.

+To read this description with displayed math expressions, please, open rendered file README.ipynb.
+There is LATEX code, which is not rendered by Github on main page of projects.

 ## Table of contents
 * [Simplex](#simplex)
 	* [Setup](#setup)